Psalm 39 Make me know, LORD, my end

 v13 - This first line is a strange prayer.

 David had just said, Give ear to my cry.
 Pay attention to me.
 Next he says, Be blind to me.
 These 2 are not contradictory.
-Hear my prayer, but don't look upon me because of my sin, which is what he said in Ps 51:9 when David exposed his terrible sin.
+Hear my prayer, but don't look upon me because of my sin, which is what he said in Ps 51:9 when the prophet Nathan exposed David's terrible sin.
 Look at my Savior, Christ in my stead.